A/B Testing Mistakes to Avoid for Your Ads on Facebook

-If you plan on testing more than two variables, then that’s what you call a multivariate test, which we won’t talk about right now.
+If you plan on testing more than two variables, then that experiment is what you call a multivariate test.
+A/B testing vs. multivariate testing is a pretty long discussion, so we won’t get into those details for the time being.

-For now, it’s important that you remember to define a specific control variable and challenger variable for an A/B split test.
+For now, you must remember to define a specific control variable and challenger variable for your test.
 Specificity in this regard can be a difference in the copies of the test variables while they share the same visual aesthetic.
-In aiming to be as specific as possible, there can be no doubt about which elements specifically worked and didn’t work in the campaign you’re testing.
+In aiming to be as specific as possible, there can be no doubt about which elements specifically worked and didn’t work in the campaign you’re running comparisons for today.

 Moreover, this specificity will provide you with more insights on how to improve your Facebook Ads and its succeeding iterations.

-Here’s something you need to remember about A/B testing Facebook Ads: you need to conduct your testing process on the right audiences to get the most relevant results.
+Here’s something you need to remember about A/B testing Facebook ads: you need to conduct your process on the right audiences to get the most relevant results.

 This can go in either two ways:

 - If you’re just starting out, you’ll initially have to invest resources in several large and broad sample audiences to get statistically significant insights on who your potential customers are.
-Or, on the other hand;
+Or;

 While this may seem daunting to any digital marketer, Facebook really recommends your audience to be large and broad enough to support your research needs.
 This prevents under-delivery with your results from statistically insignificant sample sizes.

-This also means that you can’t overlap your audiences when running simultaneous A/B processes.
-If you’re running split tests on two separate Facebook campaigns, then you need to use very different audiences to avoid contaminated results and other campaign delivery problems.
+This also means that you can’t overlap your audiences when running simultaneous A/B tests on social media.
+If you’re running split tests for two separate campaigns on this social media platform, then you need to use very different audiences to avoid contaminated results and other campaign delivery problems.